antoniomarroffino/Blockchain-DocumentCertification/README.md

-# 📜 Document Certification Platform on Blockchain
+# 📜 KrostChain - Document Certification Platform on Blockchain

 A web platform for certifying and revoking documents through smart contracts on Ethereum.
 It includes a dashboard, notification panel, wallet integration, role management, and audit trail.